 Find Excitement Around Every Corner

 Las Alcobas, located on Masaryk Ave in the Polanco district, is within access of some of the best Mexico City attractions.
-Using our Mexico City guide below, discover unforgettable shopping, galleries, dining, cultural heritage and more when you stay with us, for one of the most distinctive experiences in the city.
+Using our Mexico City guide below for things to do during your visit.
+Discover unforgettable shopping, galleries, dining, cultural heritage and more when you stay with us and enjoy the most distinctive experiences in the city.

 Distinct Attractions in Mexico City (Distance from Hotel in KM):

 La Zona de Polanco (“Polanquito") — 0 Km

 The elegant heart of Mexico City may make you forget there is a bustling city beyond the boundaries of Paseo de la Reforma, Boulevard Manuel Avila Camacho, Avenida Ejercito Nacional and Avenida Mariano Escobedo.

 Masaryk Shopping Area — 0 Km

 With Gucci, Ermenegildo Zegna and Marc Jacobs to meet your luxury desires and the cutting-edge work of Mexican artisans at Tane and Pineda Colavin to satisfy your tastes for handcrafted finery, every trip outside our doors will bring you to exquisite shops.

 From classic operas to the hottest names in rock, Auditorio Nacional hosts world-class shows for Mexico City's most ardent lovers of music and entertainment.

 Chapultepec Park — 3 Km